nglm/graphapp/README_MJO_visualization.md

 - `Accumulation`: Enable the selection of multiple clusters.
 Any members that belong to at least one selected cluster will be selected.

 For more information about selecting members see `Spaghetti plots` and for more information about selecting clusters see `Entire graphs` and `Relevant graphs` sections.

-### Buttons

-- `Clear selection button`: Deselect all members / clusters.
-- `Default k values button`: Go back to the automated suggestion of number of clusters.

 ### Slider